matthewsaunders/diviitup/README.md

 # divi-it-up

 This [Aha!
-Develop](https://www.aha.io/develop/overview) extension provides an interavtive way for a team to divide up for the work from current iteration amongst its team members.
+Develop](https://www.aha.io/develop/overview) extension provides an interactive way for a team to divide up for the work from current iteration amongst its team members.

 ---